ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 #### Task 6B: Windows Client on Ubuntu Domain

-1. On your Ubuntu VM labelled **Client**, make a **snapshot** labelled "OpenLDAP" to save your configuration you performed for Task 5.
+1. On your Ubuntu VM labelled **CLIENT**, make a **snapshot** labelled "OpenLDAP" to save your configuration you performed for Task 5.
 2. Open the Snapshot Manager (VM > Snapshot > Snapshot Manager) for that VM
 3. Restore the "Before Lab 4" Snapshot.
 This should take you back to the state of this VM prior to setting it up as an OpenLDAP client.
 4. On your Windows 10 VM, make a **snapshot** labelled "ActiveDirectory" to save your configuration you performed for Task 3.
 5. Open the Snapshot Manager (VM > Snapshot > Snapshot Manager) for that VM
 6. Restore the "Before Lab 4" Snapshot.
 This should take you back to the state of this VM prior to adding it to your Active Directory Domain.
-7. Follow the instructions in the video in this module to create a Samba Domain Controller on your Ubuntu VM labelled **Client**, and then add your Windows 10 VM to that domain.
+7. Follow the instructions in the video in this module to create a Samba Domain Controller on your Ubuntu VM labelled **CLIENT**, and then add your Windows 10 VM to that domain.
 For the realm, use `smb<username>.cis527.cs.ksu.edu`.
 (For example, mine would be `smbrussfeld.cis527.cs.ksu.edu`.)
 8. On both of those VMs, make a **snapshot** labelled "Samba" to save your configuration for this task.
 You can switch between snapshots on these VMs for each configuration.

 #### Resources